niepp/srpbr/README.md

-# **srpbr** is a simple software-renderer with pbr shading model, easy to understand, ease to debug.
+# **srpbr** is a simple software-renderer with pbr shading model, easy to understand, easy to debug.

 ## Features</br>